abhriyaroy/RxLowpoly/README.md

-Thus it is evident that when quality is set to `High`, it provides a good trade-off between speed and texture hence the default value of `Quality` is set to `HIGH`.<br>
+Thus it is evident that when quality is set to `High`, a good trade-off between speed and texture is obtained, hence the default value of `Quality` is set to `HIGH`.<br>
-Also, we notice that `bitmap` is the fastest input format followed by `Uri`, `File` and `Drawable` respectively.
+Also, we can see that `bitmap` is the input format of choice as it is processed the fastest, followed by `Uri`, `File` and `Drawable` respectively.

 ## Sample App